genos1998/WebGoat/README.md

 application security lessons.

 This program is a demonstration of common server-side application flaws.
-The exercises are intended to be used by people to learn about application security and penetration testing techniques.
+The exercises are intended to be used by p eople to learn about application security and penetration testing techniques.

 **WARNING 1:** *While running this program your machine will be extremely